AlgebraicJulia/Catlab.jl/docs/src/devdocs/style.md

 - Commit messages should be informative and be written in complete sentences
 - Avoid one-word commit messages like "fix" or "bug".
 If you need to make very simple fixes on your branch, amend a previous commit and force push.
-- Avoid repeatedly merging the master branch back into your PR branch.
-Instead, rebase off master and force push.
+- Avoid repeatedly merging the main branch back into your PR branch.
+Instead, rebase off main and force push.

 ### Backwards compatibility